Super Typhoon Kong-rey Makes Landfall In Taiwan - UrduPoint

 - Troops on standby -

+The streets of Taipei were largely deserted as heavy rain and fierce wind lashed the capital.

+Island-wide, nearly 35,000 troops were on standby to help with relief efforts.

-At least 27 people have been injured in the wild weather, with trees knocked down and four mudslides recorded, the National Fire Agency said Thursday, without providing details.
+At least four mudslides have been recorded, the National Fire Agency said.

-Authorities were still trying to contact two Czech tourists who were believed to be hiking in Taroko Gorge in Hualien after they could not be reached on their satellite and mobile phones.
+Authorities managed to contact two Czech tourists who were hiking in Taroko Gorge in Hualien and could not be reached by satellite or mobile phone on Wednesday.
+They were sheltering in the mountains, the local fire department said.

 More than 400 domestic and international flights were cancelled while all ferry services were suspended.
-Around 18,000 homes lost power, but most have been reconnected, disaster officials said.
+Nearly 100,000 homes have lost power, disaster officials said.

 Taiwanese tech giant TSMC said it had "activated routine typhoon alert preparation procedures" at its chip-making facilities and did not expect a "significant impact" on operations.